pyrotek45/avon/tutorial/TUTORIAL.md

 Avon is designed for developers who are tired of copy-pasting.
 Whether you're building Kubernetes manifests, setting up CI/CD pipelines, or generating boilerplate code, Avon turns repetitive tasks into elegant, maintainable code.

-But Avon isn't just for complex infrastructure projects.
-It's a **powerful workflow layer** that makes any file more maintainable and shareable—even if you're just managing a single config or sharing dotfiles.
+Avon is a **powerful, general-purpose tool** that handles everything from complex infrastructure projects to simple single-file configs.
+It's a comprehensive workflow layer that makes any file more maintainable and shareable.
 Avon brings variables, functions, and 80+ built-in utilities to **any text format**, making it perfect for developers, non-developers, and hobbyists alike.

 **Pro tip:** Throughout this guide, look at the `examples/` directory for real-world use cases.
 Each example demonstrates practical Avon patterns you can adapt for your own projects.